-Flight crew and passengers restrain a man with zip ties, saran wrap after threatening comments, feds say
+Flight crew and passengers restrain a man with zip ties, plastic wrap after threatening comments, feds say

 But labor unions representing thousands of airline industry workers say more needs to be done.

-“Our flights are under attack by a small number of people and it has to stop,” Sara Nelson, the president of the Association of Flight Attendants-C.W.A.
-(AFA), said in a statement on Tuesday.
+“Our flights are under attack by a small number of people and it has to stop,” Sara Nelson, president of the Association of Flight Attendants-C.W.A.
+(AFA), said in a statement Tuesday.
 “Just this past week an out of control passenger tried to open aircraft doors and charge the flight deck.
 We’ve been punched, kicked, spit on, and sexually assaulted.
 This puts everyone at risk and disrupts the safety of flight, which is never acceptable”

 According to a survey conducted by AFA — which represents nearly 50,000 workers at 17 airlines — 85 percent of the 5,000 respondents said they had dealt with unruly passengers in 2021.
 Some 17 percent reported experiencing a physical altercation.